|PDH Online Course Description||PDH Units/

 Tim Laughlin, PE

 As authorized by the Clean Water Act, the National Pollutant Discharge Elimination System (NPDES) permit program controls water pollution by regulating stormwater point sources that discharge pollutants into waters of the United States.
-Since its introduction in 1972, the NPDES permit program is responsible for significant improvements to our Nation's water quality.
+Since its introduction in 1972, the NPDES permit program has been responsible for significant improvements to our Nation's water quality.

 The author has attempted to explain and suggest engineering recommendations for the regulated community of Petroleum Bulk Stations and Terminals (PBSTs) under US EPA’s Phase I NPDES stormwater regulations.
-The regulations typically applies to PBSTs with SIC 5171 or NAICS 422710 for permitting so that stormwater can be discharged from the facility.
+The regulations typically apply to PBSTs with SIC 5171 or NAICS 422710 for permitting so that stormwater can be discharged from the facility.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.